Biking Illinois Car-Free

 The rides in Biking Illinois: 60 Great Road Trips and Trail Rides are all easy to reach by car.
 I chose starting locations that were easy to find with ample parking.
 But there is a growing segment of the bicycling population that is living car-free, so I wrote this "extra" for them.
 Of course, it's also useful for people who just don't feel like driving.
 Check out the "Amtrak Weekend Cycling Getaways" below for car-free vacations.
 Some rides are as easy to reach by train or bus as by car, but others require some extra pedaling.

 First, here is some general info about travel options.
 In the Chicago area, all Chicago Transit Authority (CTA) and Pace buses have bike racks in front.
 Most Pace routes have limited hours, especially on weekends.
 Consult the Web sites below for more about specific bus routes -- I'm not going to go into detail here.
 CTA trains (aka the "L") allow bikes during non-rush periods.
 Metra trains also allow bikes, but service is more expensive and less frequent than CTA.
 Metra also has more restrictions and regulations.
 Metra sells $5 unlimited weekend passes, so this can be a cheap way to get around.
 It took considerable political pressure to get bicycles on Metra trains, and I've heard certain conductors are still not particularly accommodating.
-So please be read Metra's rules ahead of time (maybe even print a copy and carry it with you) and be polite.
+So please read Metra's rules ahead of time (maybe even print a copy and carry it with you) and be polite.
 You shouldn't need the negotiating skills of a Chicago nursing home attorney just to get your bike on the train.
 Knowing the Metra policies and your legal rights should avoid any problems with Metra or the law.

 Greyhound isn't an ideal way to travel with a bike.
 For starters, I have heard on the bicycle touring e-mail list that Greyhound doesn't guarantee that a passenger and his/her bike will travel on the same bus!
 Bikes must be packed in "wood, canvas or other substantial container."
 Besides, two of the longest Greyhound routes in Illinois essentially duplicate Amtrak coverage.
 Since Amtrak is much better than Greyhound for bikes, I don't bother mentioning Greyhound when Amtrak is in the area.